Citizen Review Board

 Members of the Advisory Board are charged with non-disclosure of confidential information that is conveyed to them during the course of their review;

-The Advisory Board may interview individuals concerning the matter under review but the Advisory Board has no authority to compel the attendance of witnesses or to issue subpoenas;
+The Advisory Board may interview individuals concerning the matter under review as well as additional records pertinent to the case;

 After all information is gathered and conveyed to the Advisory Board, the Board shall work diligently to review all material and issue a consent decision, in writing, to the Mayor;

 The Advisory Board must work cooperatively to arrive at a report that receives unanimous approval from the Board, however, unanimity is not required.
 If the Board is not able to reach unanimous consent, then each member may provide an individual report on their findings to the Mayor.

 The City of Bexley maintains high standards of personal and professional conduct for its employees.
 Any allegation of misconduct involving an employee of the City is taken very seriously.
 Please note that this form is not intended to file a complaint regarding overall city services or a request for service.

 How to File a Complaint